 Child Passenger Safety Recommendations

 - Never place a rear-facing seat in front of an airbag.
-Infants should ride rear facing until at least one year of age and 20 pounds.
+Infants should ride rear facing until they are at least 2 years of age or preferably they reach the highest weight or height allowed by their car safety seat manufacturer.
 For optimal protection, the American Academy of Pediatrics recommends children remain rear-facing until reaching the maximum rear-facing weight limit of the child safety seat.
 Most child safety seats on the market today can be used rear-facing up to 30 to 35 pounds.
 Refer to your car seat instructions.

 - Children over one year old who weigh between 20 and 40 pounds should ride in a forward-facing child safety seat.